Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Candidate model sequence generation via WCM principle

-Statements~\ref{thm:cp:one}--\ref{thm:cp:two} in Theorem~\ref{thm:cp} establish that for the solution path $\mc P$ obtained according to the WEM principle, the entries corresponding to the $q$ largest max-CUSUMs contain the estimators of all $q$ change points $\cp_j$.
-Besides, the $q$ largest log-CUSUMs are of order $\log(n)$ and are therefore distinguished from the rest of the log-CUSUMs bounded as $O(\log\log(n))$ under Assumption~\ref{assum:error}.
-This implies that the sequence of nested change point models~\eqref{eq:nested}, generated by sequentially identifying the largest difference in $\mathbb Y_{(m)}$ as in~\eqref{eq:ld}, contains the consistent model $\wh\Cp[q]$ as a candidate model.
-Theorem~\ref{thm:cp}~\ref{thm:cp:three}--\ref{thm:cp:four} show that sequential maximisation of the DC statistics as in~\eqref{eq:dc} also obtains the model sequence containing $\wh\Cp[q]$.
-In particular, when the change points are homogeneous in the sense that $\gamma_1 = \ldots = \gamma_{q}$, a single step leads to $\wh q^{\dc}_1 = \arg\max_{0 < m < Q} \mathbb{Y}_{0, m, Q} = q$, such that $\wh\Cp_1 = \wh\Cp[q]$ consistently estimates $\Cp$.
-For example, when $d_j^{-1} = O(1)$ for all $j$, the change points belong to the homogeneous case.
-Typically, it is unknown whether the change points are homogeneous, and therefore it is of importance to develop a consistent model selection methodology applicable to the sequence of models in~\eqref{eq:nested}; this is achieved in Section~\ref{sec:ms}.
+Theorem~\ref{thm:cp}~\ref{thm:cp:one} establishes that for the solution path $\mc P$ obtained according to the WCM principle, the entries corresponding to the $q$ largest max-CUSUMs contain the estimators of all $q$ change points $\cp_j$ and further, the localisation rate attained by $\wh\cp_j$ is minimax optimal up to a logarithmic factor $\zeta_n^2$ (see e.g.\ \cite{fromont2020}).
+Statement~\ref{thm:cp:two} shows that the $q$ largest log-CUSUMs are of order $\log(n)$ and are thus distinguished from the rest of the log-CUSUMs bounded as $O(\log\log(n))$.
+In summary, Theorem~\ref{thm:cp} establishes that the sequence of nested change point models~\eqref{eq:nested} contains the consistent model $\wh\Cp[q]$ as a candidate model provided that $M$ is sufficiently large.
+We emphasise that Theorem~\ref{thm:cp} is not (yet) a full consistency result for our complete change point estimation procedure -- this will be the objective of Section~\ref{sec:ms}.
+Theorem~\ref{thm:cp} merely indicates that the solution path we obtain contains the correctly estimated model, hence it is in principle possible to extract it with the right model selection tool.
+Section~\ref{sec:ms} proposes such a tool.